idsia-robotics/hazard-detection/README.md

 The relative papers are under review.
-Under `./code` you can find the code used for the paper.
-We use python 3.8 and the requirements in `./code/requirementes.txt`; follow the README.md under the `./code` to install and run the models.
+Under `./code` you can find the code used for the -PAPER 1- under `./code/OLD_CODE` and the code for -PAPER 2- under `./code/Latest`.

+We use python 3.8 and the requirements in `./code/Latest/requirementes.txt`; follow the README.md under the `./code/Latest` to install and run the models.

 # Scenarios